xpliz/tronius/README.md

 ## 🛠 Rerunning the Script

-- Idempotent:
 - Reuses cluster if it exists
 - Secrets are recreated silently
 - NGINX ingress only installs once

 ---